VectorZeroAI/ZeroChat/README.md

 1. ID (UUID)
 2. Text (TEXT)
 3. Embedding
-4. Metadata (dict)
-5. Connections (dict)
+5. Connections (list)
+6. Creation_time (integer) # internal timer
+7. TTL (integer) # in the internal time
+8. Type (Binary) # 1 = AI, 0 = user.

-Each user messenge gets stored here, and gets the metadata "User".
+Each user messenge gets stored here, and gets the type "User".
 The reply of the AI is also stored, and is connected to its corresponding prompt via edge.
-Then, the User inputs are interconnected if the similarity is more then n%, and the AI replies are interconected if the similarity is more then n%
+Then, the User inputs are interconnected if the similarity is more then n%, and the AI replies are interconected if the similarity is more then n% .

+The Ais messenge and User reply get stored in searate entries, connected via the Connections method.  (adding the UUID of the Users messenge to the list in connections. )

 Connections are links by ID.
-Metadata stores the time of creation, TTL, and all the other values.

 ### The decay funktion: